Emdrup: Education

 Aarhus University's AU Campus Emdrup is located at the intersection of Tuborgvej and Emdrupvej, just north of Emdrup station and west of Lake Emdrup..
 It was created when the Danish University of Education was merged with the university in 2007 and us currently under expansion.
 Copenhagen Technical College also has a campus in Emdrup.

 Emdrup School on Lersø Parkallé (No. 5) was built in 1939-43.

-The Danish School of Media and Journalism has a campus in Emdrup, known as The Media School (Mediehøjskolen, formerly Den Grafiske Højskole).
+The Danish School of Media and Journalism had a campus in Emdrup, known as The Media School (Mediehøjskolen, formerly Den Grafiske Højskole).

 Sports

 In 1921, KFUMs Boldklub moved to Emdrupparken, where a new club house was built in 1943 to design by the architect Arne Jacobsen.
 KFUM was one of several small Copenhagen clubs that founded the Alliancen association.

 Emdrup Hallen (Nøkkerosevej 23) is an indoor sports venue from 2009.
 It is mainly used for handball and badminton.

 Other landmarks

 Atelierhusene (literally "The Studio Houses"), also known as Kunstnerbyen (literally "The Artists' Town), is a development of terraced housing dedicated to provide affordable living and working space for artists.
 It is located on the east side of Utterslev Mose and consists of three terraces, each with 7 houses, surrounding a small green space with a lake.
 The former country house Søholm is situated on the north shore of Lake Emdrup (in Gentofte Municipality).
 It is from 1807 and was designed by Christian Frederik Hansen who also designed Church of Our Lady, Copenhagen Court House and the second Christiansborg Palace.
 Håndværkerforeningen's charitable housing development Haandværkerhaven was designed by Henning Hansen after he won an architectural competition in 1936.
 Emdrup Church is from 1961 and was designed by Christian N. Christiansen.